karlpokus/websockets-raw/README.md

 - `ready` emitted on client after connection to server is made.
 A `connection` event is triggered before this.
 - `reconnecting` emitted before client reconnection attempt.
 - `reconnectionFail` emitted after reconnection failure.
 The client is dead at this point.
 Reload.
+- `userlist` a complete userlist.
+Emitted from server on each new user

 ```js
 ws.on('ready', () => app.status = 'connected') // built-in